Paver Patterns 3 Different Sizes: A Design Guide

 The best way to handle weeds and mold is to stop them before they start.
 A simple routine of sweeping your pavers to remove leaves, dirt, and other debris prevents organic matter from settling into the joints and creating a home for weeds.
 For a deeper clean, you can gently scrub the surface with a stiff-bristle broom and a paver-safe cleaner.
 After rinsing, let the area dry completely.
 This simple maintenance schedule is your first line of defense, ensuring your beautiful installation remains the centerpiece of your yard.

-Know When and How to Seal Pavers
+When and How Should I Seal My Pavers?

 Sealing your pavers every few years provides a protective layer against stains, sun fading, and moisture.
 The key is to do it correctly.
 Before you even think about opening a can of sealant, make sure your pavers are completely clean and have had at least 24 to 48 hours to dry.
 Trapping moisture or dirt under a sealant can cause a cloudy finish.
 Check your paver joints first; if they look low, refill them with polymeric sand.
 Once everything is clean, dry, and filled, you can apply a quality sealant with a roller or a low-pressure sprayer for a smooth, even coat that will keep your paver patio looking fresh.

-Refill Joint Sand as Needed
+Top Off Jointing Sand as Needed

 The sand between your pavers, especially polymeric sand, is essential for locking them together and preventing weeds from sprouting.
 Over time, weather and foot traffic can cause some of this sand to wash away.
 Take a walk around your paver surface every six months or so to inspect the joints.
 If you see any gaps or low spots, it’s time for a quick touch-up.
 Simply sweep new polymeric sand across the surface and into the joints until they are full.
 This small step goes a long way in maintaining the stability and weed-free appearance of your entire paver installation.